 What certifications do I need for a North Carolina L&D travel contract?

 You’ll generally need an active RN license (compact preferred), current BLS, current ACLS, and NRP, which is essentially required since you’re stabilizing the newborn at delivery.
-Facilities also expect electronic fetal monitoring (EFM) competency — typically AWHONN intermediate or advanced — plus one to two years of recent L&D experience.
+Facilities also expect electronic fetal monitoring (EFM) competency, typically AWHONN intermediate or advanced, plus one to two years of recent L&D experience.
 RNC-OB is a plus, and C-section circulating or scrub experience helps a lot where the unit covers cesareans.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Junxion’s US-based credentialing team ticks through every requirement before you accept a contract and handles the paperwork end to end, so nothing falls through the cracks and day one is a clean start.

 How does Junxion’s process work for L&D travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
+You get one recruiter for the whole contract and never a call-center handoff.
 Tell them your call tolerance, target cities, pay goals, and whether you lean toward high-acuity antepartum and C-section coverage or a more routine birth-center pace, and they match you with open L&D contracts in North Carolina, then walk you through each package with a full pay breakdown before you decide.
 Junxion was founded by a traveling surgical tech, so your recruiter actually understands the demands of a procedural unit, and credentialing is managed start to finish by a US-based team.
 When you’re ready, reach out to get matched.

 Ready to find your next L&D travel contract in North Carolina?
 Talk to a Junxion recruiter today and let’s match your labor and delivery background with the right unit.